hhkbob/myProject/README.md

 # myProject
-use the vtk file and QSCALLIa, the paraview to build the project
+use the vK file and QSCALLIa, the PA to build the project